THE TRUTH ABOUT LASIK

 If this consent form were given to every prospective LASIK patient, very few people would consent.

 LASIK surgeons make more money than other eye surgeons because cosmetic surgery is not covered by insurance, so it is not subject to price limits set by insurance companies.
-Medicare.com says: “LASIK is not considered medically necessary; therefore, it is not covered.”
-LASIK.com states: “Most insurance companies don’t cover LASIK…it is nearly always considered an elective or cosmetic surgery.”
+Medicare.com says: “LASIK is not considered medically necessary; therefore, it is not covered. - LASIK.com states: “Most insurance companies don’t cover LASIK.
+It is nearly always considered an elective or cosmetic surgery.”

 When I talk to ophthalmologists in private, they readily admit the dangers of LASIK, but they refuse to criticize this multibillion-dollar industry.
 They know there will be serious push back.